-On 1 July 2011, the Australian Bureau of Statistics introduced a new geographical structure.
-The equivalent area level in the new structure to the Statistical Local Area (SLA) is the Statistical Areas Level 2 (SA2); this is now the area to which the majority of data will be coded by government agencies in the States, Territories, and at the national level.
-However, the implementation of this new geography introduced a problem for presenting small area health data, as there are approximately 2,200 SA2s, compared to around 1,400 SLAs, which PHIDU published as 1,100 SLA groups.
+On 1 July 2011, the Australian Bureau of Statistics introduced a new geographical structure, the Australian Statistical Geography Standard (ASGS).
+The equivalent area level in the new structure to the Statistical Local Area (SLA) is the Statistical Areas Level 2 (SA2); this is now the area to which the majority of data is coded by government agencies in the States, Territories, and at the national level.
+However, the implementation of this new geography introduced a problem for presenting small area health data, as there were approximately 2,200 SA2s, compared to around 1,400 SLAs, which PHIDU published as 1,100 SLA groups.
 This means that the new (SA2) areas have, on average, about half the population of the old (SLA) areas, resulting in a far greater potential for data not to be available from data custodians, because of their need to maintain confidentiality of the data.

-To address this issue, PHIDU has constructed a set of areas that maintains much of the value of the SA2 geography, while ensuring that relatively few areas need to have data suppressed.
-These Population Health Areas (PHAs) are comprised of a combination of whole SA2s and multiple (aggregates of) SA2s.
-Unlike the current SLA groups, which were only produced for the few areas noted above, the SA2 groups have been constructed for the whole of Australia.
+To address this issue, PHIDU constructed a set of areas that maintained much of the value of the SA2 geography, while ensuring that relatively few areas need to have data suppressed.
+These Population Health Areas (PHA) are comprised of a combination of whole SA2s and multiple (aggregates of) SA2s.
+Unlike the SLA groups, which were only produced for the few parts of Australia, the SA2 groups have been constructed for the whole of Australia.
 The use of the next biggest area in the new ABS geography, the SA3, was examined, but with only 338 SA3s, this area level was not going to be effective in showing the extent of variation that exists between areas.

-The table below summarises the number of SA2s comprised within the PHAs, and shows that 42.8% of the PHAs have one SA2 (so remain effectively unchanged), and another 37.0% of the PHAs comprise two SA2s.
+The table below summarises the number of SA2s comprised within the PHAs based on 2016 boundaries, and shows that 39.7% of the PHAs comprise one SA2, and another 37.7% of the PHAs comprise two SA2s.

 |No. of PHAs||% of PHAs||SA2s per PHA|